trisulnsm/dinodoc/trisuldocs/docs/ug/cg/resolve.md

 Use this if you want to see recently active keys and assign them names in one page.

-:::note navigation
+:::info navigation

-Select Customize -> Show All-> Keys
+:point_right: Select Customize &rarr; Show All&rarr; Keys

 :::